MicrosoftDocs/cpp-docs/docs/standard-library/chrono-operators.md

 5\) Returns the result of `m+ms.count()`.
 If the result is out of the range [1, 12], it's reduced modulo 12 and then +1.

-6\) Returns the result of adding the number of days/weekdays to the `weekday`.
+6\) Returns the result of adding the number of days and weekdays to the `weekday`.
 The result will be modulo 7, so always in the range \[0,6]

 7\) Returns the result of adding the year to the specified number of years.

-8\) Returns the result of adding the number of months and/or years to the specified month and year.
+8\) Returns the result of adding the number of months and years to the specified month and year.

 9\) Returns the result of adding months or years to a `year_month_day`.
 If `ymd.month()` is `February` and `ymd.day()` is not in the range [1d, 28d], `ok()` may return `false` for the result of the addition.